Describe the importance of public libraries, in 20 words or fewer:

 After a year at McGill University in Montreal, I came to the U of I to study the history of ideas, earning a master’s degree in European history.
 I have worked in libraries as a page, shelver, archivist, and preservation assistant.
 After my B.A., I worked at the Illinois State Historical Library and Society, published a chapbook of poetry, published a feature in the Illinois Times, and went to graduate school.

-I was elected to the City Council to represent the district Champaign’s Main Library is in, where it has been reborn in our beautiful new building.
-I may be the longest-serving trustee, and am the City Council liaison to the Board, a position mandated by the joint governance agreement with the city.
+I served on the City Council from 1985–2017, representing the district Champaign’s Main Library is in, where it has been reborn in our beautiful building.
+I may be the longest-serving trustee.

 I have learned much from jazz, and was privileged to shop for music with Harold Mabern, buy coffee for Cecil Payne, have a drink with Elvin Jones, and talk with Dizzy Gillespie about what to listen for in a trumpet player.
 I interviewed the late Steve Lacy, the greatest soprano saxophonist of the last fifty years.